Criticism of Israel: Post-2024 U.S. right-wing criticism of U.S. support for Israel

 Following the escalation of the Gaza war into 2024 to 2025, a set of U.S. right-wing media figures and activists criticized continued American support for Prime Minister Benjamin Netanyahu's prosecution of the conflict, often framing the U.S.-Israel relationship as inconsistent with an America First foreign policy.
 Tucker Carlson characterized the relationship as "deeply destructive and humiliating" and argued that Netanyahu had boasted of his influence over U.S. policy, in a video released on the Tucker Carlson Network.
 Libertarian comedian Dave Smith pressed a noninterventionist case against funding or abetting the war, arguing that the campaign was producing more violence, on Lex Fridman Podcast #464 and in subsequent appearances.
 Conservative broadcaster Megyn Kelly publicly questioned continued U.S. backing, saying Israel had "made itself the villain of the world" and that it was "time to wrap it up," in a July 2025 interview clip circulated by Piers Morgan Uncensored.
 Candace Owens opposed U.S. funding and labeled Netanyahu's coalition "ultranationalist, messianic" and "not America's ally," in posts across her channels and in a video arguing that Christian doctrine does not mandate political support for Israel.
 Hard-right influencer Nick Fuentes amplified the slogan "America First, not Israel First" while urging withdrawal of U.S. support.

 Polling showed strong receptivity to these arguments among younger voters.
 In an Economist/YouGov survey fielded August 15 to 18, 2025, 59% of adults aged 18 to 29 favored decreasing or stopping U.S. military aid to Israel, including 43% who favored stopping all aid, and in the same poll 44% of 18 to 29 year olds sympathized more with Palestinians and 17% with Israelis.
 Gallup reported in July 2025 that 32% of U.S. adults supported Israel's military action in Gaza, a series low.
 Pew Research Center reported in April 2025 that a majority of Americans held an unfavorable view of Israel, up 11 points since 2022, with the largest shifts among younger adults.

-In the same period, some conservative figures remained strongly supportive of Israel, which sharpened intramovement disputes with critics.
-Turning Point USA founder Charlie Kirk, while showcasing views divergent from his own at TPUSA conferences, continued to champion Israel, including urging Netanyahu in a May 2025 letter to strengthen public diplomacy, and was described by Netanyahu after Kirk's September 2025 assassination as "a true friend of Israel" but that Israel faced a "5-alarm fire" in their waning youth support.